delphix/virtualization-sdk/tools/README-dev.md

 1. `virtualenv /path/to/env/root`.
 This should be a Python 2.7 virtualenv.
 2. `source ~/path/ot/env/root/bin/activate`
 3. `pip install -r lock.dev-requirements.txt`.
-This installs the required devlopment packages.
+This installs the required development packages.
 4. `../gradlew makeSetupPy` (this command will generate the setup.py file)
 5. `pip install -e .`